ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

-Otolaryngologists, who specialize in treating ear, nose, and throat problems
+Otolaryngologist: A doctor who treats ear, nose, and throat problems.

 Many cancers of the nasopharynx can be cured, especially if they are found early.
 Descriptions of the most common treatment options for NPC are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.